-With people cooped up at home, the world seems to be healing.
-How can we stop hurting the environment once we’re able to travel again?
+How can we stop hurting the environment now that we’re able to travel again?

-Yep, according to social media, the environment is “healing”.
-Without tourists or human activity, swans have returned to the Venice canals, Nara’s deer are in the street, and city skies are no longer covered in smog.
-While some stories turn out to be fake, it’s true that travel often harms the environment.
+Remember when Covid-19 was at its peak, and the environment was “healing”?
+Without tourists or human activity, swans returned to the Venice canals, Nara’s deer were in the street, and city skies weren’t covered in smog for a while.
+While some stories turned out to be fake, it’s true that travel often harms the environment.

-One of the viral posts about how the coronavirus is “giving the Earth a rest”, with over 15k shares and 552k views.
+One of the viral posts about how the coronavirus was “giving the Earth a rest”, with over 15k shares and 552k views.
 Photo credit: VIX via Facebook

 In fact, travel is one of the most waste-intensive activities we can do in our lifetime.
 A study published in 2018 found that tourism accounts for at least 8% of the world’s greenhouse gas emissions.
 And it doesn’t just hurt the natural environment, but also the humans and animals who live in it.
 Whether it’s by littering, unknowingly supporting exploitative or wasteful businesses, or just catching that plane, travel often does more harm than good.

-We can see some of travel’s consequences during the current lockdown — Beijing’s blue skies, tourist animals wandering the streets.
-Other consequences aren’t so visible now, but that doesn’t make them less destructive.
+We could see some of travel’s consequences during the lockdown — Beijing’s blue skies and tourist animals wandering the streets.
+Other consequences weren’t so visible then, but that didn’t make them less destructive.

 It’s a shame because travel can cause significant positive change — creating jobs and income for local communities, as well as the woo-woo–but-real benefits of experiencing a new culture.
 But that won’t mean a thing if we destroy the planet in the process.

-COVID-19 will pass eventually (we hope), but we need to make sustainable tourism the new norm when we’re allowed to travel again.
+The days of lockdowns have passed, but we need to make sustainable tourism the new norm now that we’re allowed to travel again.

 Here’s five of the biggest problems in travel, and practical ways we can make things better: